 Schedule A Doctor’s Appointment

 The second step in the workers’ comp process is to tell your doctor you’ve been injured at work and have a physical exam.
-Your employer may provide you with a list of at least three (3) physicians to choose from after you have told them of your injury.
+Your employer may provide you with a list of at least three (3) physicians to choose from after you have told your employer of your injury.
 You will choose one doctor to be your treating physician.
 If your job does not give you doctors to choose from after you told them of your injury, you can choose your own doctor.

 The treatment may be medicine, rest, not using an injured body part, physical therapy, surgery, or other similar treatments.
 Each person is evaluated individually: the right treatment for your sprained ankle is not necessarily the right treatment for someone else’s sprained ankle because they may have also hurt their knee.
 The treatment may also involve sending you to another medical provider, such as a surgeon, a physical therapist, or a specialist, who can better treat your medical condition.
 The doctor may give you light-duty restrictions, which limit your ability to do your regular work.
 You may be limited in the amount of time you can stand or the amount of weight you can carry, for example.
 If you get light-duty restrictions, you should tell your employer.
 If they do not have a position for you while you are restricted, you will need to attempt to find other employment for the amount of time that you are restricted.
 If you need help finding light duty work check out this blog on How To Look For Light Duty Work After A Workers’ Comp Claim.

 The doctor should give you some idea of what the course of your treatment will look like, such as the amount of time you may be on a medicine or how long you must rest a body part.
 If they don’t tell you, ask!
 It is your body and you deserve to know.
 The doctor may give an educated guess and need to adjust it later based on how they see you healing.